 We’ve heard countless stories about “Pinoy at heart” foreigners professing their unconditional love for the Philippines.
 But there is also “Pinoy-baiting” — a strategy of foreign digital content creators who produce clickbaity thumbnails and content sensationalizing anything from shopping malls and Jollibee menu items, turning the mundane into “shocking” discoveries.
 Why?

-Filipinos have always remained to be on top of Internet usage and social media game for years.
-Global advertising firms We Are Social and Hootsuite’s Digital 2021 Global Overview Report found that we’ve got the most active social media users in the world, with an average time of 4 minutes and 15 seconds spent on social media daily.
+Filipinos are the world’s biggest consumers of social media.
+Global advertising firms We Are Social and Hootsuite’s Digital 2021 Global Overview Report found that we’ve got the most active social media users in the world, spending an average time of 4 minutes and 15 seconds on social media daily.
 And so some content creators are capitalizing on this.
 They treat the Philippines as a gold mine to boost their number of subscribers.